Expo App Development Costs in 2026: Complete Pricing Breakdown

 • Storage: $0.04 per GB

 Note: All prices shown are in USD and do not include any applicable sales tax.
 All plans and usage are subject to Expo’s Acceptable Use policy.
+For organizations looking to optimize these costs, understanding AI cost optimization strategies can help you get more value from your development infrastructure.

 What Goes Into Integrating Expo Into an App?